two-trick-pony-NL/InstaRecipe/README.md

 Lastly I'm writing this up as a memento to myself and other aspiring developers that if you really sit down and do the work, you can learn and achieve more than you ever expected.

-# Goal for the project:
+# Goal for the project
 - Build a webapp with a backend -- I used flask for the very first time
 - Do some kind of session related logic -- In my case I ended up storing favourites in the session
 - Use an API and learn how to send data to the frontend -- Breakfast API was very convenient as it did not deal with authentication and returns very straight forward fields.